cbstange/climate-trivia/README.md

 ## Planning

 - Before starting the project I created a [wireframe](.//assets/planning/Climate_Quiz_Wireframe.pdf) and [flowchart](.//assets/planning/Climate_Quiz_Flowchart.pdf) to visualize the user journey - these documents  can be found in the credits below.
 - Some of the questions are custom while others were used from other sources.
 For the custom questions, I reasearched a number of sources regarding climate change and human impact.
-These sources are found below in the credits section.
+These sources can be found below in the credits section.

 ## Existing Features
 - Start Page with introduction and play button